 The relevant Deputy Principal will lead the Policy Evaluation process with the school executive prior to the end of Term 3.
 The Principal will give the final approval of the assessment policy.

-This policy was last evaluated and modified on 27th September, 2019.
+This policy was last evaluated and modified 23 August 2021